awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/creating-a-reserved-queue.md

 1. Open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. On the navigation bar of the AWS Elemental MediaConvert console, choose the Region where you want to create the queue\.
+1. On the navigation bar of the AWS Elemental MediaConvert console, choose the AWS Region where you want to create the queue\.

    A default, on\-demand queue is available in all Regions\.
 Other queues appear only in the Region where you create them\.
 ![\[Choose a Region.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/regions-list.png)